wildfly/quickstart/ha-singleton-service/README.md

 ## System Requirements

-The deployments this project produces are designed to be run on ${product.name.full} ${product.version} or later.
+The deployments this project produces are designed to be run on WildFly Application Server 11 or later.

-Everything needed to build this project is ${build.requirements}.
-See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure the environment is configured correctly for testing the quickstarts.
+Everything needed to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
+See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure the environment is configured correctly for testing the quickstarts.

-## Use of ${jboss.home.name}_1 and ${jboss.home.name}_2
+## Use of WILDFLY_HOME_1 and WILDFLY_HOME_2

-This quickstart requires that you clone your `${jboss.home.name}` installation directory and run two servers.
-The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).
+This quickstart requires that you clone your `WILDFLY_HOME` installation directory and run two servers.
+The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_WILDFLY_HOME.md#use-of-eap_home-and-jboss_home-variables).

-In the following instructions, replace `${jboss.home.name}_1` with the path to your first ${product.name} server and replace `${jboss.home.name}_2` with the path to your second cloned ${product.name} server.
+In the following instructions, replace `WILDFLY_HOME_1` with the path to your first WildFly server and replace `WILDFLY_HOME_2` with the path to your second cloned WildFly server.

-## Clone the ${product.name} Directory
+## Clone the WildFly Directory

 While you can run this example starting only one instance of the server, if you want to see the singleton behavior, you must start at least two instances of the server.
-Copy the entire ${product.name} directory to a new location to use for the second cluster member.
+Copy the entire WildFly directory to a new location to use for the second cluster member.

 ## Start the Servers with the HA Profile

 _Note: You must start the server using the HA profile or the singleton service will not start correctly._

-Start the two ${product.name} servers with the HA profile, passing a unique node ID.
+Start the two WildFly servers with the HA profile, passing a unique node ID.
 These logical node names are used in the log to identify which node is elected.
 If you are running the servers on the same host, you must also pass a socket binding port offset on the command line to start the second server.
 To start the servers, type the following commands.

 For Linux:

-    Server 1: ${jboss.home.name}_1/bin/standalone.sh -c standalone-ha.xml -Djboss.node.name=node1
+    Server 1: WILDFLY_HOME_1/bin/standalone.sh -c standalone-ha.xml -Djboss.node.name=node1
-    Server 2: ${jboss.home.name}_2/bin/standalone.sh -c standalone-ha.xml -Djboss.node.name=node2 -Djboss.socket.binding.port-offset=100
+    Server 2: WILDFLY_HOME_2/bin/standalone.sh -c standalone-ha.xml -Djboss.node.name=node2 -Djboss.socket.binding.port-offset=100

 For Windows:

-    Server 1: ${jboss.home.name}_1\bin\standalone.bat -c standalone-ha.xml -Djboss.node.name=node1
+    Server 1: WILDFLY_HOME_1\bin\standalone.bat -c standalone-ha.xml -Djboss.node.name=node1
-    Server 2: ${jboss.home.name}_2\bin\standalone.bat -c standalone-ha.xml -Djboss.node.name=node2 -Djboss.socket.binding.port-offset=100
+    Server 2: WILDFLY_HOME_2\bin\standalone.bat -c standalone-ha.xml -Djboss.node.name=node2 -Djboss.socket.binding.port-offset=100

 This example is not limited to two servers.
 Additional servers can be started by specifying a unique node name and port offset for each one.